OsLint/K-Nearest-Neighbors-Algorithm-Implementation-Java/README.md

 ### ✨ KNN (K-Nearest Neighbors) Algorithm Implementation

 This project implements the K-Nearest Neighbors (KNN) algorithm for classification purposes.
 KNN is a simple and effective algorithm for classifying data points based on their similarity to other data points in a given dataset.
+This project was made for NAI (Tools Of Artificial Inteligence) class at Pjait.

 #### 📝 Project Overview